Usearus/foli-2023/README.md

 ---CRITICAL---
 -   Add validation to Assistant fields
--   Click to scroll to a new page or from sidebar
 -   Learn how to do validations (Required name on a sheet, etc.)
 -   Sticky survey at bottom
     What do you like, what's missing, what to chat about it?